melezhik/Sparrow6/posts/Application Less Containers.md

                            ----  t1 (v1) --- t2 (v2) --- t3(v3)---->
 ```

-Here ^^ on diagram a simplified flow describing  the idea.
-At certain point of time CICD process would cut new application releases (vi) and new versions of an application would appear on containers.
+This diagram provides a simplifed description of the idea.
+At certain point of time CICD process would cut new application releases (v_i) and new versions of an application would appear on containers.

-Such an approach requires though (in contrast to classic k8s way ) an abstraction layer that pulls new releases and deploy them into containers:
+Such an approach requires though (in contrast to classic k8s way ) an additional abstraction layer (called agents) that pulls new releases and deploy them into containers:

 ```